moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/configurations.md

 <aside class="callout">

-🗣️ It’s often useful to index the same field in different ways for different purposes.
+🗣️ It's often useful to index the same field in different ways for different purposes.
 For example, you might want to index a string field as both a text field for full-text search and as a keyword field for sorting or aggregating your data.
 Or, you might choose to use more than one language analyzer to process the contents of a string field that contains user input.

 </aside>